 A graduate of the New England Culinary Institute, Jess has 10 years of culinary wizardry and kitchen management experience with the majority of her experience in acclaimed dining establishments across the state of Vermont.
-She comes to us most recently from Stowe, where she served as executive chef at the legendary Trapp Family Lodge (owned by the von Trapp family that inspired the “Sound of Music”).
+She comes to us most recently from Stowe, where she served as executive sous chef at the legendary Trapp Family Lodge (owned by the von Trapp family that inspired the “Sound of Music”).

 Since joining Green Mountain in 2014, she has wowed participants with her beautifully prepared dishes.
 Jess enjoys helping Green Mountain participants see that healthy and delicious are not mutually exclusive and her passion and creativity for food are evident in every meal she prepares.

 Director of Administration